There are lots of places to find things you can use in your exhibit. Some of them might be right under your nose!

 1. Craft Stores and art supply stores

-You may want to walk around in your local craft store or art store just looking for ideas and cheap supplies.
+Walk around in your local craft store or art store just looking for ideas and cheap supplies.
 You can buy fabrics, trim (like lace or ribbon), silk flowers, matboard and interesting papers in craft/fabric stores.
 You can find interesting paints and papers and markers in art stores.
-Take a friend or a parent along and keeping your theme in mind, see what jumps out at you.
-Don't buy the whole store!
 Keep it simple and keep it cheap.

 2. Someone's sewing stuff